superfly/docs/getting-started/troubleshooting.html.md

 ### Review your `fly.toml` configuration

 Double-check the formatting and configuration options in your `fly.toml` file.
-Besides [checking port numbers](#warning-the-app-is-listening-on-the-incorrect-address-host-and-port-checking), you should also review any recent changes and make sure you're following the conventions described in (Fly Launch configuration)[/docs/reference/configuration/].
+Besides [checking port numbers](#warning-the-app-is-listening-on-the-incorrect-address-host-and-port-checking), you should also review any recent changes and make sure you're following the conventions described in [Fly Launch configuration](/docs/reference/configuration/).

 ## Get more information about failures